LCPQ/spip2md/README.md

 Python virtual-environment and install them inside.

 You can then run `spip2md` as a Python module with command `python -m spip2md`.
-Make sure to replace `spip2md` with a relative path to directory `spip2md` if you didn’t `cd` into this repository’s directory.
+Make sure to replace `spip2md` with a path to directory `spip2md` if you didn’t `cd` into this repository’s directory.

 ## Usage